awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-advanced-parameters.md

 **Cost control** – Intelligent\-Tiering helps control your parameter\-related costs by always creating standard parameters unless an advanced parameter is absolutely necessary\.

 **Automatic upgrade to the advanced\-parameter tier** – When you make a change to your code that requires upgrading a standard parameter to an advanced parameter, Intelligent\-Tiering handles the conversion for you\.
-You do not need to change your code to handle the upgrade\.
+You don't need to change your code to handle the upgrade\.

 Here are some examples of automatic upgrade:
-+ Your AWS CloudFormation \(CloudFormation\) templates provision numerous parameters when they are run\.
-When this process causes you to reach the 10,000 parameter limit in the standard\-parameter tier, Intelligent\-Tiering automatically upgrades you to the advanced\-parameter tier, and your AWS CloudFormation processes are not interrupted\.
++ Your AWS CloudFormation templates provision numerous parameters when they're run\.
+When this process causes you to reach the 10,000 parameter limit in the standard\-parameter tier, Intelligent\-Tiering automatically upgrades you to the advanced\-parameter tier, and your AWS CloudFormation processes aren't interrupted\.
 + You store a certificate value in a parameter, rotate the certificate value regularly, and the content is less than the 4 KB limit of the standard\-parameter tier\.
 If a replacement certificate value exceeds 4 KB, Intelligent\-Tiering automatically upgrades the parameter to the advanced\-parameter tier\.
 + You want to associate numerous existing standard parameters to a parameter policy, which requires the advanced\-parameter tier\.
 Instead of your having to include the option `--tier Advanced` in all of the calls to update the parameters, Intelligent\-Tiering automatically upgrades the parameters to the advanced\-parameter tier\.
 The Intelligent\-Tiering option upgrades parameters from standard to advanced whenever criteria for the advanced\-parameter tier are introduced\.